tluyben/xdocker/README.md

 - **Dry Run**: Ability to generate Docker Compose files without starting containers.
 - **IP Address Binding**: Options to bind exposed ports to Tailscale IP or localhost.
 - **Default Arguments**: Ability to specify default arguments in the xdocker-compose file.
+- **Service Management**: Commands to add, remove, skip, and unskip services.
+- **Port Management**: Commands to add, remove, and update port mappings.
+- **Volume Management**: Commands to add, remove, and update volume mappings.
+- **Config Extension**: Ability to extend and merge multiple configuration files.
+- **Tailscale Integration**: Option to use Tailscale IP for exposed ports.
+- **Interactive Shell**: Command to open an interactive shell in a container.
+- **Command Execution**: Ability to execute commands in containers.

 ## Installation